 For instance, you might have a 3 sections of your app, each with many individual pages in them, but only 2 sections share similar content.
 If that's the case, instead of loading all of the keys for all 3 sections, you can instead load keys from a "shared" set of translations and break up the other sections into much smaller sets of keys, loading them as needed.

-In a given namespace you could have a set of languages, each with their own set of keys.
+In a given namespace you could have a set of languages, each with its own set of keys.

 "glossary" // Words we want to be reused consistently, like key words in your app

 By default, when translating a key, i18next tries the first combination of your namespace, language, and key.

 However, if that does not work, i18next attempts to gracefully fallback to a different combination in order to provide the most relevant translation for a piece of content.
 The core idea is to try to find a key that exists, from most specific to least specific.
 Here is the process that it uses by default:

 If the specific key is not found, i18next tries to match the key you are looking for with a similar key, looking for a key that best fits the plural form, context, and singular form in that order.